 Recently I’ve been doing an exercise in considering the human from an alien point of view.
 That sounds very strange to say doesn’t it?
 One more random blog where the author has gone off the rails.
 But this is not so strange considering I got the idea from scientists Neil DeGrasse Tyson and Michko Kaku.
 From Mr. DeGrasse it is that we are made of star stuff and from Mr. Kaku when he says that if aliens visited us they might merely brush us off as we do with forest animals.
 I thought about this quite a bit and then a statement from Jamie Lannister on Game of Thrones drove it home.
 He says “It’s a strange thing, the first time you cut a man.
 You realize we’re nothing but sacks of meat and blood and some bone to keep it all standing.”

 And so I considered these thoughts and the more I thought about them the stranger the human form began to seem.
-We’re organic beings with a torso with two appendages to move it around, two further appendages to grasp things and a roundish thing on top which contains structures to sense its surroundings,hi a whole to take in fuel and a brain to give it instructions.
+We’re organic beings with a torso with two appendages to move it around, two further appendages to grasp things and a roundish thing on top which contains structures to sense its surroundings, a hole to take in fuel and a brain to give it instructions.
 This body, this thing moves around, consumes, creates waste, secretes liquids, has odor and joins with others to reproduce, kills and eventually dies and becomes dirt.

 This living thing, being the smartest of all the other creations on its planet, thinks it is highly intelligent.
 So intelligent in fact that its form is made in the image of a ‘divine’ being, the creator of everything, and this creator whom they call God is entirely concerned with their own well-being.